neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/Lab00-Validate-lab-environment.md

 ### Task 1 – Create environment

-1. Navigate to [Power Platform admin center](<https://admin.Powerplatform.microsoft.com) and log in with your Microsoft 365 credentials if prompted again.
+1. Navigate to [Power Platform admin center](https://admin.Powerplatform.microsoft.com) and log in the credentials if prompted again.

 2. Select **Environments** and click **+ New**.